 Due from related parties, net amounted to \$13.0 million, \$12.5 million and \$91.3 million at June 30, 2017, 2016 and 2015, respectively.
 Most of the University's related party accounts receivable are with Commonwealth's agencies, component units and municipalities and with Servicios Médicos Universitarios, Inc., a discretely presented component unit of the University.
 In fiscal year 2017, these accounts increased by \$436,000 or 3%.
 The decrease of \$78.8 million or 86% in 2016 mainly resulted from the collection of \$20.0 million from the Commonwealth in July 2015 corresponding to a portion of the formula appropriations for June 2015, the collection of \$38.6 million in December 2015 of advances given to the University Retirement System mainly in fiscal year 2014, and an increase in the corresponding allowance for doubtful accounts of \$20.6 million or 26%.
 Gross related party accounts receivable amounted to \$108.8 million, \$111.3 million and \$169.4 million at June 30, 2017, 2016 and 2015, respectively.
 The allowance for these doubtful accounts amounted to \$96.3 million, \$98.8 million and \$78.1 million at June 30, 2017, 2016 and 2015, respectively.
+The increases in the allowance for doubtful accounts in 2019.
+The increases in the allowance for doubtful accounts amounted to \$96.3 million, \$98.8 million and \$78.1 million at June 30, 2017, 2016 and 2015, respectively.
 The increases in the allowance for doubtful accounts in 2016 mainly resulted from the deterioration of the financial condition of the Commonwealth and several of its component units as previously discussed.

-Due from Commonwealth's agencies mainly includes the accounts receivable from the Department of Health which amounted to \$15.8 million, \$15.2 million and \$15.1 million at June 30, 2017, 2016 and 2015, respectively, for unpaid medical services provided by the faculty members of the Medical Sciences Campus of the University to the Commonwealth's health reform program patients and other services, and from the Department of Education which amounted to \$2.3 million, \$2.9 million and \$4.5 million at June 30, 2017, 2016 and 2015, respectively, for contracts for professional development of public school teachers and others.
+Due from Commonwealth's agencies mainly includes the accounts receivable from the Department of Health which amounted to \$15.8 million, \$15.2 million and \$15.1 million at June 30, 2017, 2016 and 2015, respectively, for unpaid medical services provided by the faculty members of the Medical Sciences Campus of the University to the Commonwealth's health reform program patients and other services, and from the Department of Education which amounted to \$2.3 million, \$2.9 million and \$4.5 million at June 30, 2017, 2016 and 2017, 2016 and 2015, respectively, for contracts for professional development of public school teachers and others.

 Due from Commonwealth's component units include an account receivable from the Puerto Rico Medical Service Administration ("PRMSA"), a component unit of the Commonwealth, which amounted to \$44.7 million, \$40.9 million and \$38.3 million at June 30, 2017, 2016 and 2015, respectively, for contracted medical services provided by the faculty members of the Medical Sciences Campus of the University to the PRMSA.
 In addition, due from Commonwealth's component units include the accounts receivable from the Puerto Rico Tourism Company ("PRTC"), a component unit of the Commonwealth, which amounted to \$5.0 million, \$5.5 million and \$5.5 million at June 30, 2017, 2016 and 2015, respectively, for unremitted distributions of income to be received by the University under the Gambling Law that in each year were collected at the beginning of the next fiscal year.
-Due from Commonwealth's component units also includes accounts receivable from the Comprehensive Cancer Center of the University of Puerto Rico ("CCCUPR"), a component unit of the Commonwealth, which amounted to \$3.6 million \$2.4 million and \$1.3 million at June 30, 2017, 2016 and 2015, respectively, for unpaid charges of salaries, fringe benefits and other expenses incurred by certain professors of the Medical Science Campus of the University for cancer research and investigations provided to the CCCUPR.
+Due from Commonwealth's component units also includes accounts receivable from the Comprehensive Cancer Center of the University of Puerto Rico ("CCCUPR"), a component unit of the Commonwealth, which amounted to \$3.6 million \$2.4 million and \$1.3 million at June 30, 2017, 2016 and 2015, respectively, for cancer expenses incurred by certain professors of the Medical Science Campus of the University for cancer research and investigations provided to the CCCUPR.